After 20+ years of traveling up and down the country and spending the last 11 years living here, you can trust that I know the best of Croatia.

 The most expensive option for traveling around Croatia is a private transfer.
 But it’s definitely viable for travelers who want a stress-free trip without the hassle of lining up for bus tickets or driving yourself.

 You can arrange private transfers or taxis through organized tour companies or through your accommodation.
-It may even save you money if you’re traveling in a group
+If you’re traveling in a group, this may even save you money.

 Are 7 Days Enough To Go To Croatia?